benchristel/waterslide/README.md

 end
 ```

-In the making the code more efficient, its elegance has been destroyed.
+In making the code more efficient, its elegance has been destroyed.
 Now one of the `map` blocks is dependent on an invariant - the users pulled from the database - and that dependency makes the code harder to read and harder to refactor.

 With Waterslide, the various data transformations can easily be broken into their own classes.